MSF provides efficient emergency medical aid. In order for this to work well our exapts need to meet certain

 - minimum of two years work experience (for medical doctors: completed residency or completed medical specialisation)

 - experience working or travelling abroad, preferably in Africa, Asia, Central or South America

-- fluency in English; knowledge of French, Arabic, Russian, Portugese or Spanish is an asset; for general nurses, specialists in technics and logistics, finance and human resources, good French skills are requested in the majority of cases.
+- fluency in English; knowledge of French, Arabic, Russian or Portugese is an asset; for general nurses, specialists in technics and logistics, finance and human resources, good French skills are requested in the majority of cases.

 - at least six to twelve months availability for the first assignment

 (4 weeks for anaesthists and trauma surgeons/ 8 weeks for gynaecologists/ 3 months for general surgeons and OT nurses)

 - twelve months commitment to work in the field